Let’s Heal the Divide

 Let’s Heal the Divide was originally installed on the façade of Vancouver Community College from 2015-17.
 It marked the physical and perceptual divisions between the Downtown Eastside, one of the most impoverished postal codes in Canada, and one of the wealthiest commercial and financial districts that borders it.

 At one of the most divisive times in recent history, we continue to make demands for a better world.
 While economies have been radically altered, and public and personal engagement restricted, we have still found ways to connect, learn, protest, preserve traditions, and build community.
-Let’s Heal the Divide acts as a reminder that we all share the responsibility for inclusion, justice and collective healing.

 Here’s What People Are Saying